jscianna/Decentland-Directory/docs/decentland.md

 <h1>decent land protocol structure</h1>

-According the the pros and cons mentioned above, decent land will be a "better" hybrid built totally onchain.
+According to the pros and cons mentioned above, decent land will be a "better" hybrid built totally on-chain.

 <h2>1- Protocol: App-Name</h2>